monikajpv/Employee-Management-System/README.md

 # Employee-Management-System
-Employee Management System using SpringBoot, Reactjs and MySQL
+This is Employee Management System Project which is developed using SpringBoot, Reactjs and MySQL